PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 ```js
 import { load } from "./js/data.js";
 ```
-Then call the function.
+Then call the `load()` function and handle the promise.
 For now, print the result to the console so we can inspect it:

 ```js
 load().then(data => {